 At Helec we provide a complete CHP service and can manage your project from start to finish including;

 We have our own manufacturing facilities so we can create your plant room off-site to reduce the need for hot works at your project or premises.
 This helps minimise disruption to in-use premises and decreases the time to completion for building projects.

 Contact Us Today to discuss your CHP project.

 Gas fuelled Combined Heat & Power (CHP) Cogeneration integrates the production of electrical power along with the usable thermal heat, in one single, highly efficient process.

 A CHP primarily generates electricity whilst also being able to absorb and use the thermal heat that is produced in this process.

 The thermal energy is created by the engine’s water cooling jacket heating up, this is transferred away from the engine via a heat exchanger and pumped out to a thermal store, or a buffer vessel before going on to supply the buildings heating circuit, or pre heat the domestic hot water system.
 The returning ‘cold’ water is reheated in the engine jacket again and the process is repeated continuously whilst there is sufficient demand (see below).

 This is the same principle as used by a large power station to generate electricity but is more than twice as efficient because instead of rejecting the heat to atmosphere, the CHP engine heat is transferred to the buildings services.

-Helec design and supply a comprehensive range of gas fuelled Combined Heat & Power units ranging from 6 kWe through multiple sizes up to 1mWe
+Helec design and supply a comprehensive range of gas fuelled Combined Heat & Power units with ranging sizes from 7.5 kWe through multiple sizes up to 1mWe (and more)